gemini64/a1-llm/worklog.md

 - While tint generally seems to perform better in Italian text tagging tasks, no rigourous comparison between the tagging methods was performed at the moment of writing

 ## F.2 - Constraints based paraphrasing
-The following sections briefly describe what was done regarding our secodary study focus i.e. Generation of text without any linguistics constraints and LLM based iterative paraphrasing to transform the original text to conform to A1 Language inventories specification
+The following sections briefly describe what was done regarding our secodary study focus i.e. Generation of text without any linguistics constraints and LLM based iterative paraphrasing to transform the original text to conform to A1 Language inventories specifications.

 ### Core Concept
 The core concept behind this approach can be described as follows: